dmorl/MichiganCOVID/README.md

 * Column: CT
 * Description: Confirmed deceased COVID cases across Michigan between the ages of 0 to 19
 * Values: Percentage; Integer
-* Missing values reason: This value may be missing if not applicable or not provided
+* Missing values reason: This value may be missing if not applicable or not provided <br />
+Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset

 D_20_29
 * Column: CU